Receptor Down Regulation

 of the other droplet.
 This is a simplified model of how satellite cells donate

-nuclei, and thus protein-synthesizing capacity, to existing muscle cells.
+nuclei, and thus protein-synthesizing capacity, to existing

-Enhanced activation of satellite cells by testosterone requires IGF-1.
-Those
+Enhanced activation of satellite cells by

-androgens that aromatize are effective at not only increasing IGF-1 levels but
+aromatize are effective at not only increasing

 also the sensitivity of satellite cells to growth factors.3 This action has no